×

 When we asked people what advice they would give someone preparing to move to Rio de Janeiro, they said:

 "Before moving to Rio de Janeiro, expats should research the cost of living and the availability of housing.
 It is also important to familiarize oneself with the local culture and customs, as well as the language.
 Expats should also be aware of the crime rate in the city and take necessary precautions to stay safe.
 Additionally, expats should research the visa requirements for Brazil and obtain the necessary documents before their move.
-Lastly, expats should make sure to have access to quality healthcare and medical insurance," said one expat who made the move to Rio de Janeiro.
+Lastly, expats should make sure to have access to quality healthcare and medical insurance," remarked one expat living in Rio de Janeiro, Brazil.

 How do I find a place to live in Rio de Janeiro?